egberts/easy-admin/README.md

 You run them,
-it looks at what kind of OS and network interfaces you have, it asks you a few questions, writes the configuration files ... securely, and starts your services...
+it looks at what kind of OS and network interfaces you have, it asks you a few questions, writes the configuration files ... securely, perfectly so, and starts your services...

 Just the way you want them.